weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-2-deploy-continuous-delivery.md

 <img src="images/deploy.png" style="width:100%; border:1em solid #32324b;" />
 <p></p>

 Continuous Delivery with Weave Flux manages change between your container registry, where typically your CI system pushes or builds a Docker container image, and your version control system that keeps track of your Kubernetes manifests.
 Flux tracks and acts on the changes between these systems without you having to disassemble and reassemble your infrastructure each time a  new feature is added to your app.

 ##A Video Overview

 <center><div style="width:530px; display:inline-block; margin-top:2em;">
 <iframe src="https://player.vimeo.com/video/190563579" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
 </div></center>

-## Contents

-{"gitdown": "contents"}

 ## Introduction